L'occasione

-L'occasione, is the debut album by Italian producer Massimiliano Pani released in 1991.
+L'occasione is the debut album by Italian producer Massimiliano Pani, released in 1991.

-The Album
+Background and content

-His mother Mina appears on the album as part of the choir under the pseudonym of Queen Zoni.
+Pani's mother, noted singer Mina, appears on the album as part of the choir under the pseudonym of "Queen Zoni".

-In the acknowledgments, Massimiliano Pani credits his mother as "the greatest woman I've ever known.
-Ten years ago she decided to hire me as her assistant because she believed in me".
+In the credits, Pani acknowledged his mother as "the greatest woman I've ever known.
+Ten years ago she decided to hire me as her assistant because she believed in me."